Program Merge Conflict Resolution via Neural Transformers: Conclusion

 \section{Conclusion}

-This paper introduces \thistool{}, a neural program merge framework that significantly improves automatic merge resolution upon the existing state-of-the-art tools by over 2$\times$. \thistool{} exploits pretraining over massive amounts of code and then finetuning on specific programming languages, achieving 64--69\% precision on merge resolution synthesis. \thistool{} views a line-level merge conflict as a token-level prediction task, thus turning a generative sequence-to-sequence task into a discriminative one.
+This paper introduces \thistool{}, a transformer-based program merge framework that leverages token-level differencing and reformulates the task of generating the resolution sequence as a classification task over a set of primitive merge patterns extracted from real-world merge commit data. \thistool{} exploits pretraining over massive amounts of code and then finetuning on specific programming languages, achieving 64--69\% precision and 63--68\% recall of merge resolution synthesis.
 Lastly, \thistool{} is flexible and effective, capable of resolving more conflicts than the existing tools in multiple programming languages.

-Our work focuses on helping software developers resolve merge conflicts and improve their productivity.
-The finetuning approach that lies at the core of this tool promotes the re-usability of pretrained transformer models for software engineering tasks, thus reducing the carbon footprint of a product that may utilize \thistool{}.